toliva/ConnectivityContent/apis/marketplace-feed/1-reference.md

 ## Authentication

-The marketplace feed API requires HTTP basic auth credentials to be supplied with every request.
+The Marketplace Feed API requires HTTP basic auth credentials to be supplied with every request.

 Credentials must match a valid hotelier username/password.
 If data for a specific hotel or list of hotels is being requested, the credentials must be authorized to acess data for those hotels.